 - call a helpline to talk about your feelings with a trained listener

 Sometimes you might not be well enough to make decisions about your treatment.
 If your health or safety is at risk, or if other people might be harmed if you’re not given treatment, you may be detained under the Mental Health Act and taken to a hospital.
 This is also called being ‘sectioned’.
 Mind has more information about what this means.

 Planning for a crisis

-If you’ve been in a crisis before or had suicidal thoughts, it can help to plan ahead.
-This way, you can know how to get help quickly and others can know the best ways to help you.
+If you’ve been in a crisis or had suicidal thoughts, it can help you plan ahead.
+This way, you can know how to get help quickly, and others can know the best ways to help you.